Homestead Survival: How To Master Plan Your Own Safe Haven

 You can never really have too much water stored.

-If done right, you can locate your barrels inside or just outside your shelter.
+You can locate your barrels inside or just outside your shelter if done right.

 Making rainwater use efficient.